jordannad/ArcHydroTutorial/WatershedCharacterization/04-HypsometricCurve.md

 title: Hypsometric Curve
 ---

 A hypsometric curve is a cumulative distribution function of watershed elevations.
-Review the Watershed Characterization Notes from Week 1 for a refresher (link).
+Review the [Watershed Characterization Notes](/Downloads/WatershedCharacNotes.pdf) from Week 1 for a refresher.

 <a href="/pictures/HypsometricCurve.png"><img src="/pictures/HypsometricCurve.png"></a>

-1. If the attribute table of the clipped DEM is greyed out, we must first need to build the DEMClp attribute table.
+1)	If the attribute table of the clipped DEM is greyed out, we must first need to build the DEMClip attribute table.

 a.
 Navigate to ArcToolbox &#8594; Data Management Tools &#8594; Raster &#8594; Raster Dataset &#8594; Copy Raster.